 Spiritual matters involve our ultimate nature and purpose, not as material beings, but as spirits with an eternal relationship beyond the bodily senses, and the material and temporal worlds.
 A sense of connection can be essential to spirituality – connection to a reality beyond that of the physical world and oneself, which may include an emotional experience of awe and reverence.
 Spirituality may also include the development of the individual’s inner life through such practices as prayer and meditation, including the search for God, peace or enlightenment.
-This is an important component of Cottonwood’s holistic drug rehab process.
+This is an important component of Cottonwood’s holistic mental health treatment and drug rehab process.

 While the words religion and spirituality are often used interchangeably, an important distinction between spirituality in religion and spirituality outside religion.
 The decision to seek spirituality either in or out of a particular religion is a personal one.
 While some spiritual seekers find reassurance in the structure of traditional religious practice, others seek faith in a more personalized, less structured and often, eclectic mix of spiritual influences.

 At Cottonwood, we believe that spiritual growth is an important part of the recovery process – whether it is recovery from trauma, grief or depression or from an addiction to drugs or alcohol.
 We work hard to create and maintain an environment in which our patients feel free and safe to explore their own personal process and learn to practice spiritual principles that can bring peace and balance to their lives.

 Seventy-five years ago, a group of alcoholics, grateful to have found a way to stay sober, wrote the following about their experience with spiritual practice: